 Arrange the prepared pie dough in a 9″ pie pan, and crimp the edges to form a crust.
 Use the tines of a fork to prick the bottom and sides of the crust (as shown below).

 Making The Quiche Lorraine Is EASY!

-Preheat your oven to 425°F. Okay… putting this quiche together is EASY!
+Preheat your oven to 425°F., and then begin putting this quiche together.
+It’s EASY!
 Place the cooked, crumbled crispy bacon on the bottom of the pie shell, spreading to cover.
 Add the chopped onions, and then top it off with grated Swiss cheese.

-Whisk heavy whipping cream, eggs, sugar, salt and cayenne pepper together In a medium bowl, until fully combined.
+Whisk whipping cream, eggs, sugar, salt and cayenne pepper together in a medium bowl, until they’re fully combined.
 Pour this liquid over the ingredients in the pie shell.
 The pie shell will be very full!

 Carefully give the ingredients a tiny bit of a stir, bringing some of the bacon, onion and cheese up to the surface.
-You don’t have to mix it up real well, just enough to kind of “marry” the ingredients.
-Now you’re ready to bake your Quiche Lorraine!
+You don’t have to mix it up real well, just enough to combine the ingredients.
+Now it’s time to bake your Quiche Lorraine!

 Baking The Quiche Loraine

 Carefully place the Quiche Lorraine on the middle rack of a preheated 425°F. oven.
 Be careful to not slosh it around, because it will be full (just a helpful tip!).
 Bake at 425°F. for 15 minutes, turn the oven down to 300°F. and continue cooking it for 30 more minutes.

 You’ll know it’s done when the top is golden brown and a knife inserted into the middle comes out clean.
 Transfer the quiche to a wire rack to cool down a bit (still in pie pan).
 You’ll be able to see how puffy the quiche is, from the hot air inside.